A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Methodology

 \subsubsection{Sampling Strategy}

-To achieve efficient contrast across sequences, the strategy for sampling features from memory banks for contrastive learning has a large impact on the experimental performance.
-Therefore, in this paper, we follow the sampling strategy in \cite{huang2023graph}, which combines the hard mining strategy and random sampling strategy.
+To achieve efficient contrast across sequences, the strategy of sampling features from memory banks for contrastive learning has a large impact on the experimental performance.
+Therefore, in this paper, we follow the hybrid sampling strategy in \cite{huang2023graph}, which combines the hard mining strategy and random sampling strategy.
 The hard mining strategy is introduced to focus on the hard samples, which means the $N^{+}_H$ hardest positive samples with the lowest similarity and $N^{-}_H$ hardest negative samples with the highest similarity in equation \ref{equ: similarity}.
 Furthermore, the random sampling strategy is adopted to maintain global random contrast.
 There are $N^{-}_{R}$ random negative samples selected to contrast with the input instance.
-In total, the sampling strategy adopted in our STD-CL takes contrast efficiency into account and contributes to the hard examples.
+In total, the sampling strategy adopted in our CSRE takes contrast efficiency into account and contributes to the hard examples.
+More details about the sampling strategy are in Section \ref{ablation_study}